elsheikh21/pacman-game/readme.md

 - Actions (Discrete 4):

-  - Up(0) The agent will go up if possible, by adding 1 to rows
+  - Up(0) Agent will go up if possible, by adding 1 to rows
-  - Down(1) The agent will go down if possible, by removing 1 to rows
+  - Down(1) Agent will go down if possible, by removing 1 from rows
-  - Right(2) The agent will go right if possible, by adding 1 to rows
+  - Right(2) Agent will go right if possible, by adding 1 to cols
-  - Left(3) The agent will go left if possible, by removing 1 to rows
+  - Left(3) Agent will go left if possible, by removing 1 from cols

 - Action consequences

-  - trying to go outside of the grid
+  - trying to go outside of the grid, by bumping into a wall
-  - eating a piece of food
+  - eating food (Regular food or special food)
   - nothing
   - Ghosts (PC not powered up, or, PC is powered up)